ExpressLRS/Docs/docs/software/airport.md

 <figcaption>Example AirPort Receiver Wiring</figcaption>
 </figure>

 Using the appropriate Configurator tool for your FC firmware, configure your selected UART with your desired telemetry protocol.
-For example, if using AirPort for MAVLINK in Ardupilot, you would set:
+For example, if using AirPort for MAVLink in ArduPilot, you would set:

 * `SERIALN_BAUD` to the baud you entered in the section above,
 * `SERIALN_OPTIONS` to `0`,
-* `SERIALN_PROTOCOL` to `1` or `2` (for MAVLINKv1 or MAVLINKv2).
+* `SERIALN_PROTOCOL` to `1` or `2` (for MAVLink v1 or MAVLink v2).

 Connect the TX to a computer via USB, open the program that you intend to view the telemetry in, then connect to the COM port for your TX module at the baud you entered above.
-For example, if using AirPort for MAVLINK in Ardupilot, you would open Mission Planner / QGC etc. and select the TX COM port, enter the baud, then click Connect.
+For example, if using AirPort for MAVLink in ArduPilot, you would open Mission Planner / QGC etc. and select the TX COM port, enter the baud, then click Connect.